factmata/slate-api-documentation/source/index.html.md

 </aside>

 <aside class="warning">
-A domain must not contain a protocol (http, https) or a subroute (example.com/page/1).
+A domain name must not contain a protocol (http, https) or a subroute (example.com/page/1).
 </aside>

 ## Fetch the scores for domains